-On Monday December 5th, a walkability team composed of the Principal, Mayor, City Administrator, Traffic Police Officer, DPW Chief, Borough Grant Writer, the SRTS Coordinator and a VTC representative from the Bloustein School met to review a presentation on how to conduct a walk audit and what to look for to make it safer for pedestrians and bicyclists.
+On Monday December 5th, a walkability team composed of the Principal, Mayor, City Administrator, Traffic Police Officer, DPW Chief, Borough Grant Writer, the SRTS Coordinator and a VTC representative from the Bloustein School met to review a presentation on how to conduct a walk audit and what to look for in the streetscape.
 After the final bell rang, the team moved outdoors to conduct an assessment and departed with students at dismissal.
 The team walked from behind the school along Harrington Avenue.
 The group crossed the intersection of Harrington Avenue and Sand Road and used a footpath to get into Westvale Park.
 We walked the planned path and exited the park at another entrance onto Sand Road next to a small playground.
 We assessed Sand Road and returned towards the school on Harrington Avenue.
 The area in front of the school on Berkeley Ave was assessed and the intersection observed immediately after dismissal.